-Effective January 1, 2019, we will adopt Topic 842 using the modified retrospective application through a cumulative-effect adjustment to retained earnings at January 1, 2019.
-We have elected the following transition practical expedients, which will be applied consistently to all leases that commenced before January 1, 2019:
+We have elected the following transition practical expedients, which were applied consistently to all leases that commenced before January 1, 2018:

-- 1. We will not reassess whether any expired or existing contracts are or contain leases. - 2.
-We will not reassess the lease classification for any expired or existing leases. - 3.
-We will not reassess initial direct costs for any existing leases. - 4.
-We will use hindsight in determining the lease term and in assessing impairment of the right-of-use assets.
+- 1. We did not reassess whether any expired or existing contracts are or contain leases. - 2.
+We did not reassess the lease classification for any expired or existing leases. - 3.
+We did not reassess initial direct costs for any existing leases. - 4.
+We did use hindsight in determining the lease term and in assessing impairment of the right-of-use assets.